WSDOT-GIS/ArcGis-JS-in-ASP.NET-Web-Forms/README.md

 Need to encapsulate an ArcGIS JavaScript API map into an ASP.NET Web Forms control?
 That's what this project is.

-I needed to replace a Silverlight map control with a JavaScript equivalent.
+I needed to replace a Silverlight map control in a legacy Web Forms application with a JavaScript equivalent.
 I created this project in the process of learning how to do that.

 ## License ##
 Licensed under [The MIT License](http://opensource.org/licenses/MIT).

 The MIT License (MIT)

 Copyright (c) 2013 Washington State Department of Transportation